gnadnivek/gnadnivek.github.io/README.md

 such as a grocery list or small reminders for when you don’t have a pen and paper available.
 This project will help solve problems where people forget an important detail or appointment, by storing what the user says into a readable text format.
+Having the ability to bring up that stored information anywhere the user is current located.

 Some problems that were encountered in constructing the Speech Buddy, was trying to convert spoken words into text on the Raspberry Pi.
-We tackled this problem by first utilizing the “espeak” library on the Pi.
+We tackled this problem by first utilizing the “espeak” library on the Raspberry Pi.
 This did not provide enough efficiency, until we discovered Amazon’s Alexa voice service.
 This voice service allowed us to create specific tasks for the voice to do, making it easier to program speech conversion, and database storage.
 Another problem was connectivity, the Alexa voice service requires internet access, we have a wired connection using an Ethernet cable.
-Portability is a big issue.
+Portability is something to look further in to.

 \pagebreak